-- 32. The following documentation is required for consideration by the Programme Approval Panel: - The documentation considered at stage one of the approval process, together with written confirmation from the body which granted Approval in Principle - The full Programme Development and Approval Form (Appendix C) - A Programme Specification for each programme under scrutiny - A Module Specification for each module contributing to the programme(s) under scrutiny - A copy of the relevant PPDG minutes; - Such other specific documentation as recommended by PPDG in support of the programme proposal; - Programme design checklist; - Comments from the External Advisor(s) (by correspondence where the external is not present); - For proposals relating to distance learning provision, a calendar of study, appropriate examples of learning materials sufficient to allow the Panel to make a judgement about the capability and capacity of the Programme Team to provide a high quality learning experience to students, and a schedule for the timely production of material for all other modules; - Confirmation that a due diligence process has been completed and, where appropriate, a draft operational manual for the partnership, and sign off of contract by Head of Academic Partnerships. - 33.
+- 33. The following documentation is required for consideration by the Programme Approval Panel: - The documentation considered at stage one of the approval process, together with written confirmation from the body which granted Approval in Principle - The full Programme Development and Approval Form (Appendix C) - A Programme Specification for each programme under scrutiny - A Module Specification for each module contributing to the programme(s) under scrutiny - A copy of the relevant PPDG minutes; - Such other specific documentation as recommended by PPDG in support of the programme proposal; - Programme design checklist; - Comments from the External Advisor(s) (by correspondence where the external is not present); - For proposals relating to distance learning provision, a calendar of study, appropriate examples of learning materials sufficient to allow the Panel to make a judgement about the capability and capacity of the Programme Team to provide a high quality learning experience to students, and a schedule for the timely production of material for all other modules;

+- For apprenticeship proposals, all of the above documentation noting that there is an apprenticeship specific variant of the Programme Approval Form and a separate apprenticeship degree standards mapping document.
+Programme Approval Panels may require any further documentation relating to the operation of apprenticeships programmes such as the EPA arrangements, Initial Needs Analysis or tripartite review process. - For collaborative proposals confirmation that a due diligence process has been completed and, where appropriate, a draft operational manual for the partnership, and sign off of contract by Head of Academic Partnerships. - 34.
 Where a proposal for a new programme includes existing modules, these should be reviewed by the Programme Team to ensure that they are both suitable and current.
 The Programme Approval Panel will ensure that existing modules have been appropriately updated and meet the University's requirements, as they currently exist.
 A programme team will be expected to have addressed any issues of module design arising from modules that are shared across multiple programmes and have consulted appropriately.
-This means that changes may be required to previously approved modules. - 34.
-Panel members will also be provided with appropriate reference material, which may include: - This Code of Practice; - The University's Education Strategy and Education Planning Principles - Transferrable Skills Framework - University Degree Classification Descriptors (for level 6 qualifications) - The relevant Senate Regulations; - The Framework for Higher Education Qualifications;

-- The relevant subject benchmark statements; - Details of any relevant PSRB requirements; a bespoke agenda may be prepared for joint PSRB and University approval events to meet the requirements of internal as well as external reference points.
-This will be prepared by the Secretary and Chair though consultation with the Programme Team; - The Code of Practice on the University's Procedures for Managing Higher Education Provision for others (for collaborative arrangements); - 35.
+This means that changes may be required to previously approved modules. - 35.
+Panel members will also be provided with appropriate reference material, which may include: - This Code of Practice; - The University's Education Strategy and Education Planning Principles - Transferrable Skills Framework - University Degree Classification Descriptors (for level 6 qualifications) - The relevant Senate Regulations; - The Framework for Higher Education Qualifications; - The relevant subject benchmark statements; - Details of any relevant PSRB requirements; a bespoke agenda may be prepared for joint PSRB and University approval events to meet the requirements of internal as well as external reference points.
+This will be prepared by the Secretary and Chair though consultation with the Programme Team; - The Code of Practice on the University's Procedures for Managing Higher Education Provision for others (for collaborative arrangements); - For apprenticeship provision, the University's Code of Practice on Apprenticeships and appropriate external benchmarks such as the QAA characteristics statements and standard documentation - 36.
 The Panel will be provided with a briefing note prepared by the Panel Secretary ahead of the Panel meeting that will be considered alongside the standard agenda, which is provided in Appendix E.